Ashu11219/Healthy-Laptop-Battery/README.md

 2. *Run the Script:*
    - Execute the `battery_monitor.py` script to start monitoring your laptop's battery.
-   - You can also make it run automatically by using Windows Scheduler.
+   - You can also make it run automatically by using Task Scheduler (Built in with Windows).
 Steps as follows:-
-     - Open Windows Scheduler by search menu or by run dialog using `taskschd.msc`
+     - Open Task Scheduler by search menu or by run dialog using `taskschd.msc`
      - Create a Basic Task from right-hand actions pane
      - Give a name (and description, if you wish to) and click on next
      - Select the start timing of task (preferably on startup or on user log on)